cabbi-bio/ESM-R-script/README.md

 * tidyr (Wickham & Henry, 2019)

 # Input
 An XLSX file must be used as input for the script.
-See the example file Example_Input.xlsx.
+See the example file Example_datasets.xlsx.
 The format of the script is as below.

 * ID: A name to identify a unique collection of samples.
 For example, this might include a combination of year, treatment, plot, and station.
 * Rep: A name that can be used if multiple collections of samples (unique instances of ID + Rep) will be compared against a single Ref_ID.
 If this field is not needed, it can be set to a common value (e.g., 1).